appium/appium-windows-driver/README.md

 This script is used to install the given or latest stable version of WinAppDriver server from the [GitHub releases](https://github.com/microsoft/WinAppDriver/releases) page.
-Run `appium driver run windows install-wad <optional_wda_version>`, where `optional_wda_version` must be either valid WAD version number or should not be present to use the latest stable version.
+Run `appium driver run windows install-wad <optional_wad_version>`, where `optional_wad_version` must be either valid WAD version number or should not be present (the latest stable version is used then).

 ## Example